eddieblu/.github/profile/webFrameworks/typeScript/typeScript.md

 ### Unions

 TypeScript introduces the ability to define the possible values for a new type.
-This is useful for doing things like defining an enumerable.
+This is useful for doing things like defining an enumerable or possible types.

 With plain JavaScript you might create an enumerable with a class.